Before you start looking for a home you should ask yourself a few questions.

 - Decide how much home you can afford.
 Generally, you can afford a home equal in value to between two and three times your gross income.

 - Develop a wish list of what you'd like your home to have.
 Then prioritize the features on your list.

 - Select three or four neighborhoods you'd like to live in.
 Consider items such as schools, recreational facilities, area expansion plans, and safety.

 - Determine if you have enough saved to cover your downpayment and closing costs.
-Closing costs, including taxes, attorney's fee, and transfer fees average between 2 and 7 percent of the home price.
+Closing costs, including taxes, attorney's fee, and transfer fees average between 2% to 7% of the home price.

 - Get your credit in order.
 Obtain a copy of your credit report.